-We participate in "World Day of Prayer" every year with other churches in our county.
+We participate in "World Day of Prayer" with other churches in our county.
 We have hosted community and area cantatas several years directed by our choir director as well as helped coordinate July 4th worship services in our city park.
 Every fall we host a worship service at Blue Lake (a lake nearby) and have a potluck followed by our CROP Walk.
-Our lay people also lead the Sunday morning service at the Pleasant View Care Center once a month, along with helping with Bingo and their Tuesday afternoon worship services approximately a total of eight times a year.
+Our lay people also lead the Sunday morning service at the Pleasant View Care Center once a month, along with helping with Bingo and their Tuesday afternoon worship services every month.